jflamy/owlcms4/docs/MQTTMessages.md

 #### Subscribed by jury and referee devices

-- `fop/resetDecisions/A`: The clock has started for a new attempt.
+- `fop/resetDecisions/A :option`: The clock has started for a new attempt.
 All LEDs for referee and jury member decisions are turned off.
+    - `option` is currently `reset` but is ignored.
     - This is not the timekeeper clock start.
 It is the clock start only when a new attempt clock is starting, or athlete clock continues after changes.
 This event does not occur if the athlete lifts the bar and puts it down.
 - `fop/decision/A :ref :decision`:
    A referee has made a decision.
 The jury devices shows the decision if it has the red/white LEDs.